mittwald/deployer-recipes/README.md

 ```

 ## Usage

+> [!NOTE] Find configuration examples for common CI/CD tools like Github Actions and Gitlab CI at the bottom of this document.

 This recipe needs a [mittwald API token](https://developer.mittwald.de/docs/v2/api/intro/) to work.
 It can be either provided via the `MITTWALD_API_TOKEN` environment variable, or by setting the `mittwald_token` value in your Deployer configuration.